Joseph Billings: Royal Navy Service

+In 1776, Billings enlisted in the Royal Navy as an able seaman and joined the third and final voyage of James Cook.
+Billings became an astronomer's assistant, initially aboard HMS Discovery, and then transferring to HMS Resolution in September 1779.
+The expedition explored the North Pacific, visiting Nootka Sound, Alaska, the Bering Sea, and the Kamchatka Peninsula on the east coast of Russia.
+When they returned to England in October 1780, Billings was promoted to warrant officer.

+Following his return, Billings served aboard the Conquestador and the Crocodile.
+In July 1782 he became master's mate on the Resistance, serving Captain James King, who had also served on Cook's last voyage.
+Billings frequently accompanied King on visits to Joseph Banks, president of the Royal Society.
+He was imprisoned in 1782 for a debt and the Resistance sailed to the West Indies without him.
+With Banks’ help, he was released from prison on 14 January 1783.

+In 1783 he applied through the Russian ambassador Ivan Matveevich Simolin to enter the Russian navy.

 The Billings Expedition

 In 1785, the Russian government of Catherine the Great commissioned a new expedition in search for the Northeast Passage, led by Joseph Billings, the Russian officer Gavril Sarychev as his deputy and Carl Heinrich Merck as the expedition's naturalist.
 Martin Sauer served as secretary and translator.
 Captains Robert Hall, Gavril Sarychev, and Christian Bering had leading roles.
 The expedition operated until 1794.

 Though considered a failure by some scholars because the expenditures outweighed the results, it nevertheless had a substantial record of achievement.
 Accurate maps were made of the Chukchi Peninsula in Eastern Siberia, the west coast of Alaska, and the Aleutian Islands.
 Members of the expedition landed on Kodiak Island and made an examination of the islands and mainlands of Prince William Sound.
 Additionally, the expedition compiled a census of the native population of the Aleutian Islands and reported to the crown stories of abuse by the Russian fur traders (promyshlenniki).